arj03/ssb-browser-demo/README.md

 # Running locally

-For testing this in Chrome locally, one needs to be run it with:
+For testing this in Chrome locally, one must run it with:
 --allow-file-access-from-files

 The following patches (patch -p0 < x.patch) from the patches folder